What is a DEC?

 Over and above these course requirements, a student must pass the ministerial examination in language and literature as well as the comprehensive assessment specific to each program.

-What is a DVS?
+What is a DEP?